 Party Election Procedures:

-Every political party in India has its constitution, articulating its internal structure and procedures for electing office bearers.
+Every political party in India has its constitution, which articulates its internal structure and procedures for electing office bearers.

-In some minor parties, the office bearers may be selected by party members at regular intervals.
-However, significant parties often hold internal elections at different levels to elect office bearers.
+Party members may select office bearers in some minor parties at regular intervals.
+However, significant parties often hold internal elections at different levels to elect officebearers.

 Voters are generally party members, and eligible voters may include state and district leaders or office bearers.